 Purvi Sevak’s primary research interest is in policies to support the employment and well-being of people with disabilities and chronic conditions.
 Her work spans the fields of health, employment, and program evaluation.

-Sevak has expertise in the role vocational rehabilitation (VR) plays in helping people with disabilities achieve their employment goals.
-She currently works with state VR agencies to help them leverage data and technology to improve service delivery and outcomes for youth with disabilities as they transition to adulthood.
-This includes developing and supporting the Vocational Rehabilitation Program Evaluation Coach, a free web-based tool that assists VR agencies with evaluation to inform program improvement.
-Sevak recently co-edited a special volume of the Journal of Vocational Rehabilitation, a collection of studies on the role of individual and environmental factors in influencing employment of people with disabilities.
+Through Mathematica’s Center for Studying Disability Policy, Sevak has partnered with state vocational rehabilitation (VR) agencies, centers for independent living, and other community based organizations working to help people with disabilities achieve their employment and independent living goals.
+She has worked with state VR agencies to help them leverage data and technology to improve service delivery and outcomes for youth with disabilities as they transition to adulthood.
+This includes the development and support for the Vocational Rehabilitation Program Evaluation Coach, a free web-based tool that assists VR agencies with evaluation to inform program improvement.
+Sevak has co-edited two special volumes of the Journal of Vocational Rehabilitation.

 Sevak has extensive research and program evaluation experience.
-She has designed or led the quantitative evaluation of several notable federally funded interventions, including two Health Care Innovation Awards for the Centers for Medicare & Medicaid Services and the Substantial Gainful Activity Demonstration for the Rehabilitation Services Administration.
-Her published research has included studies examining program participation in Supplemental Security Income, geographic variation in employment and program use, barriers and facilitators to employment, retirement and savings behavior, and the ability of intensive care management to improve outcomes for Medicare beneficiaries with complex health needs.
+She is currently leading the impact evaluation of a work-based learning demonstration for transition aged youth in Vermont.
+She has designed or led the quantitative evaluation of several notable federally-funded interventions including two Health Care Innovation Awards for CMS and the Substantial Gainful Activity Demonstration for the Rehabilitation Services Administration.
+Her published research has included studies examining SSI program participation, geographic variation in employment and program use, barriers and facilitators to employment, retirement and savings behavior, the ability of intensive care management to improve outcomes for Medicare beneficiaries with complex health needs.

 Substantial Gainful Activity (SGA) Project Demonstration